BlenderVR/source/docs/modules/index.rst

  Modules
 #########

-Main modules for the Blender VR application.
+Main modules for the Blender-VR application.

 .. toctree::
    :maxdepth: 1